Lupasic/strirus_gym_mujoco_simulation/README.md

 # strirus_gym_mujoco_simulation
 Robot should move straight in all directions, forward and side.
-It can be done due the reason that the robot structure is holonomic.
+It can be done due the reason that the robot structure is holonomic./home/lupasic/Programs/catkin_ws/src/strirus_full/strirus_gym_mujoco_simulation/README.md

 ## Installation
 1. **Install gym** https://gym.openai.com